Dental Bonding

 What is Dental Bonding

-Dental bonding is an aesthetic dental procedure used to improve the appearance of teeth.
+This is an aesthetic dental procedure used to improve the appearance of teeth.
 It consists of placing a tooth-colored resin substance to the tooth and then hardening it using a specific light.
 Dental bonding can be used to repair broken or fractured teeth, cover gaps between teeth, modify the form or color of teeth, and even shield a section of the tooth's root that has become exposed due to gum recession.

 How long time takes of Dental Bonding Process

-Dental bonding usually takes between 30 minutes and an hour per tooth, depending on the intricacy of the treatment and the number of teeth being bonded.
+Usually takes between 30 minutes and an hour per tooth, depending on the intricacy of the treatment and the number of teeth being bonded.
 It's a simple procedure that can typically be finished in one visit to the dentist's office.

 Dental bonding generally makes use of composite resin components.
 These materials are tooth-colored and may be tailored to match the patient's natural tooth color.
 Composite resins are made up of a combination of plastic and glass or ceramic particles that add durability and aesthetic appeal.
 The bonding procedure may also include the use of adhesive chemicals and dental equipment to adequately prepare the tooth surface and apply the bonding substance.
 These components combine to adhere the composite resin to the tooth structure, resulting in strength, longevity, and a natural look.